BUNPC/ninjaCap2/README.md

     1. (optional, advanced) provide your custom .STL elements to be placed with corresponding grommet IDs.
 These elements can be grommets, straps, cases, anything.
 Place them in '.../ninjaCap/stl/elements/<identifier>/'.
 For this to work, you need to follow the ID-/file-/folder- naming conventions outlined [here](https://github.com/neuluce/ninjaCap/blob/master/docu/grommet_lookup.pdf).

 ## 2. Generate the ninjaCap
-1. Open matlab, go to AtlasViewer directory and add AtlasViewer directory to matlab path by running command 'addpath(genpath('.'))' in the matlab command line.
+1. Open matlab, go to AtlasViewer directory and add AtlasViewer directory to matlab path by running the command 'addpath(genpath('.'))' in the matlab command line.

-2. Go to ninjaCap2 directory and add ninjaCap2 directory to matlab path by running command 'addpath(genpath('.'))' in the matlab command line.
+2. Go to ninjaCap2 directory and add ninjaCap2 directory to matlab path by running the command 'addpath(genpath('.'))' in the matlab command line.

 3. Now go to the "probe.SD" directory and run the function '* generateNinjaCap.m*'.
 The only argument for this function is the desired head circumference in cm.
 To generate a cap with 56cm headcircumference, run ' generateNinjaCap(56)'.
 If you do not provide an argument, 56cm is assumed per default.
 Watch your cap being built.
 By the end of the process, matlab open a Blender3D workspace.